Land use planning in Alberta must follow plans at both the Provincial and Municipal levels of government.

 The Village of Innisfree utilizes registered Safety Codes companies for the Provincial permitting services.

-Once a Development Permit has been approved the Owner/Contractor shall submit a copy of the Permit in conjunction with application(s) for the Building Permit and associated disciplines' permit(s) to:
+Once a Development Permit has been approved the Owner/Contractor shall submit a copy of the Permit in conjunction with application(s) for the Building Permit and associated disciplines' permit(s) to an approved Safety Codes Council office.

 Superior Safety Codes Inc. may be contacted Toll free: 1-866-999-4777